martinopertti/martinopertti.github.io/Teaching.md

   - *Mass Political Behavior undergraduate class at the Social Science Department at UCU.
 The course is an introduction to the main literature and theoretical and methodological debates on mass political behavior.*

 #### Teaching Assistant
 + TA for Peter Enns' Survey Methdology short course at UCU's Winter School on Methods and Data Analysis.
-[Syllabus](programa_survey_methods.pdf)